 PRICE breakdown (EUR/KG)

 The price we pay Juan Pablo Argote for his green (milled) coffee.
 It is quite rare to pay the export price straight to a smallholder grower.
-The extra €0,43 is a special This Side Up premium that in 2015 financed 50% of a new hulling machine.
-This made it possible for the Argote family to take control of the entire local value chain.
-In 2016, they spent their premium on raised drying beds and a trip to Holland to connect to their coffee's roasters and fans..
+The extra €0,43 is a premium that in 2015 financed 50% of a new hulling machine.
+In 2016, they spent their premium on raised drying beds and a trip to Holland.
+In 2017, they reserve the premium for another drying bed expansion.

 € 0,65 +